Competition

 (1) The Minister may, after

-consulting the Authority, by Order exempt from Article 8(1) a class of
+consulting the Authority, by Order exempt from Article 8(1) a class of arrangements

-arrangements to which that Article would otherwise apply.
+to which that Article would otherwise apply.

 (2) When advising the

-Minister, the Authority shall, in particular, advise
+Minister, the Authority must, in particular, advise the Minister whether in the

 (a) is